cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 - generic
 - tsv110

 `generic` is the universal CPU type.
-When `generic` is specified, the compiler generates universal instructions for the architecture.
-Binaries generated this way can run on various CPUs of the same architecture, provided the OS and dynamic dependencies are consistent.
+When `generic` is specified, the compiler generates universal instructions for the architecture, ensuring the binary can run on various CPUs of the same architecture (assuming the OS and dynamic dependencies are consistent).
 The default value for `--target-cpu` is `generic`.

-This option also supports the following CPU types, but they have not been tested.
+This option also supports the following CPU types, but they are untested.
 Binaries generated for these CPU types may have runtime issues.

 **x86-64 Architecture:**